PrePress Express Drum Scanning FAQ

 When we scan B&W film, they are scanned as an RGB file to preserve as much of the data as possible.

 We normally scan with No USM applied.
-Depending on your requirements, we can apply in scanner USM.
+Depending on your requirements, we can apply in scanner

 Every scan has a custom curve, color & levels applied using a Wide Gamut profile to capture as much data as possible.